wso2/docs-choreo-dev/en/developer-docs/docs/what-is-choreo.md

 ### Reusability
 - **Visibility and Sharing**: Publish your digital assets to a shared marketplace for consumption by internal or external stakeholders, managed by role-based access control.
-- **Internal Marketplace**: Choreo's internal marketplace provides controlled access to shared resources, allowing publishers and consumers to manage visibility and usage through fine-grained permissions.
+- **Internal Marketplace**: {{ product_name }}'s internal marketplace provides controlled access to shared resources, allowing publishers and consumers to manage visibility and usage through fine-grained permissions.

 ### Observability
 - **Anomaly Detection**: Get notified of unexpected behavior to help identify issues early and respond as needed.